AbdullahFaruk/cuc_jav_webdriver/README.md

 <ul>
 <li>On windows System > Advanced System Settings > Environment Variables.. > (under System variables) New
 <li>Linux it varies, on Ubuntu Place in file /etc/environment
+<li>This framework requires that you have <b>Java 1.8</b> installed and available.
+This framework uses Java functionality that is not available in previous versions.
 </ul>

 Edit <b>src/config.properties</b> and set:

     browser=chrome

+<li>The <b>@api</b> tag tells the cucumber @Before and @After hooks to <i>not</i> instantiate a selenium browser.  <b>@api</b> tags should be applied to every <b>rest-assured</b> scenario.
+Failure to do so will unnecessarily open a browser instance during scenario execution, lengthening the test duration.
+Execution speed is an important consideration for API level tests.
+The cumulative penalty across many API tests can be substantial.
 </ol>

 ##Explore##